sshmru/warmup/toFix.md

 [ ] !!!linkify function gives iamges full size,might not be recommended to use before having thumbnail mechanic

 [ ] !!!posts added in profileView are linked to no room

+[ ] make users suscribe updates in the rooms they visit

+[ ] give user the  'suscribed to' list, giving notifications on selected rooms(autosuscribe on login)

+[ ] give markdown-like system for posts